DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-05-22-courses-as-an-accredited-body.md

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({
   items: [
-    {text: "Organisation page with new section"},
+    { text: "Organisation page with new section" },
-    {text: "Courses as an accredited body"},
+    { text: "Courses as an accredited body" },
-    {text: "Courses from a training provider"}
+    { text: "Courses from a training provider" }
   ]
 }) }}